borghives/loom/README.md

 ## Philosophy

 -   **Lower mental load**: Abstract away boilerplate and repetitive tasks, letting developers focus on business logic.
--   **Create friction for unsafe practices**: Make the safe way the easy way.
+-   **Make the safe way the easy way**: Create friction for unsafe practices.
 The framework should guide developers away from common pitfalls, especially in data and time management.
 -   **Promote simple, elegant code**: Prioritize clarity and simplicity over exhaustive features.
 We are willing to sacrifice capability for a simpler, more focused codebase.
 For example, Loom is intentionally built only for MongoDB to avoid the complexity of supporting multiple database paradigms.

 ## Philosophy in Action